 Studies investigating the role of vitamin D in preventing or treating COVID-19 have drawn conflicting conclusions.
 But should a lack of evidence stop us from topping up our vitamin D levels as the Northern Hemisphere heads toward winter?

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

 Most people know vitamin D as an essential vitamin for healthy bones and teeth.
-But researchers have attributed a host of other functions to the vitamin, and one of these is supporting the immune system.
+But

 The international research consortium, led by Prof. Adrian R. Martineau, from the Centre for Primary Care and Public Health and the Asthma UK Centre for Applied Research, at Queen Mary University of London, in the United Kingdom, looked at data from nearly 11,000 study participants.

 Prof. Martineau and colleagues concluded that “Vitamin D supplementation was safe and it protected against acute respiratory tract infection overall.”

 But does vitamin D have a part to play in COVID-19?
 By now, a number of studies have looked for links between the vitamin and the condition, and their findings have conflicted.

 In this Special Feature, we investigate why some experts have suggested a link between COVID-19 and vitamin D, and we dig deep to explore how convincing the evidence from the latest studies really is.

 We also discuss whether taking a vitamin D supplement can have realistic benefits, particularly for those in communities that have been hit the hardest by COVID-19.